 Secondments are generally arranged into four rounds across ten regions.
-The following dates and regions are available for the Jawun Program in 2018.
+Tentative dates for 2019 for each region are as follows:

 Each agency has a Jawun contact officer who can advise potential secondees of internal nomination processes and the number of secondments the agency is supporting for the year.

 Agency endorsed nominations are sent to the Australian Public Service Commission (APSC).
 The APSC works with Jawun to place nominees based on the skill set requirements of the Indigenous organisations in each region.